 Luckie and Lanora Bigman came on staff in 2019.
 Lanora served as Executive assistant to the president until 2023 and Luckie as business administrator, starting as assistant to Bob in June 2019 and officially taking on the title of Business Administrator in November.
-Lanora graduated from IBC with an associate degree in 2018 and Luckie with a Certificate of Biblical Studies in 2022.
-They have two children.
+Lanora graduated from IBC with an associate degree in 2018 and Luckie with his Associates of Biblical Studies in 2025.
+They have two biological children and take in foster children when needed.
 They are both of Navajo descent.
 Linda Kitchen joined the staff of IBC as a Life Coach in Spring 2020 and then as faculty in fall of the same year.
 She continues life coaching and teaches several other classes.
 Linda is also the Financial Aid Administrator.
 She served overseas in discipleship and church planting before coming to IBC.
 Brina (Lee) Ortiz started serving as part-time registrar while still a student during the spring semester of 2021.
 After graduation from IBC in 2022, she continued to serve as registrar.
 In January 2024 she took over the position of life coaching director.